Hrishi2861/WZML-X-Modified/README.md

 - `BASE_URL`: Valid BASE URL where the bot is deployed to use torrent web files selection.
 Format of URL should be `https://app-name-random_code.herokuapp.com/`, where `app-name` is the name of your heroku app Paste the URL got when the App was Made. `Str`
 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds. `Int`
   > Must Add else Bot Crashes!
 Set to 0 even not Needed
 - `DATABASE_URL`: Database URL of MongoDb to store all your files and Vars.
-Add this will be Helpful. `Str`
+Adding this will be Helpful. `Str`

 ---